t-b-341/python-project---gpt_cursor-assisted/README.md

 EDIT 1-20-26:
 I have started using Cursor to add additional features to the game, in collaboration with LP, A, and others

+EDIT 2:
+I have begun to use the game to develop into a sort of bullet hell game, using cursor.
+The game is intentionally simple, and is meant to be fun, (even if it was generated using AI, I wouldn't have been able to make the game otherwise)